What is PortalData Export?

 - API Key/Token: A unique identifier (string)

-- OAuth: token-based authentication (client id and secret - JSON Web Token)
+- OAuth: token-based authentication (client ID and secret - JSON Web Token)

 - Basic authentication: usernames and passwords.